codetojoy/easter_eggs_for_git/egg_04_basic_states.md

 #### Move App.java from 'staged' back to original state

 * Finally, we re-use the original commit for the update: `git commit -c ORIG_HEAD`
+    * Alter the commit message to be `just new User functionality!`
 * Examine the log and observe the new commit: `git log --pretty=oneline --decorate`
+    * Observe the commit now has the new message.

 That's it!
 [Back to Exercises listing](./Exercises.md)